believethehype/nostrdvm/README.md

-# Nostr AI Data Vending Machine
+# NostrAI Data Vending Machine

 This example DVM implementation in Python currently supports simple translations using Google translate, as well as extraction of text from links with pdf files.